 5 Tips to Turn Your Networking Expertise Into a Cloud Career

 You've earned the certs, toiled in the server rooms, and spent more than your fair share on-call.
-You're a well seasoned networking admin now, but after five or 10 years, you're thinking it might be time to shake things up a bit.
+You're a well-seasoned networking admin now, but after five or ten years, you think it might be time to shake things up.

-It's true what you've heard — the cloud is a great place to be and can lead to a great career pivot.
-At first, it may seem like an intimidating shift though, even for an experienced admin.
-You're used to getting our hands on the hardware, not being so dependant on someone else to run the servers.
+What you've heard is true — the cloud is a great place to be and can lead to a great career pivot.
+At first, it may seem like an intimidating shift, even for an experienced admin.
+You're used to getting on the hardware, not depending on someone else to run the servers.

 Spend a little time kicking the tires of any cloud service, though, and you'll see the huge advantages of cloud computing.
 New servers and databases go live in minutes.
 Redundancy from coast to coast.
 No more patching and, if well architectured, no more late nights working an outage.
 The difference can be monumental.